apache/spark/docs/avro-data-source-guide.md

   </tr>
 </table>

-In addition to the types listed above, it supports reading <code>union</code> types.
-The following three types are considered basic <code>union</code> types:
+In addition to the types listed above, it supports reading `union` types.
+The following three types are considered basic `union` types:

-1. <code>union(int, long)</code> will be mapped to LongType.
+1. `union(int, long)` will be mapped to LongType.
-2. <code>union(float, double)</code> will be mapped to DoubleType.
+2. `union(float, double)` will be mapped to DoubleType.
-3. <code>union(something, null)</code>, where something is any supported Avro type.
+3. `union(something, null)`, where something is any supported Avro type.
 This will be mapped to the same Spark SQL type as that of something, with nullable set to true.
 All other union types are considered complex.
 They will be mapped to StructType where field names are member0, member1, etc., in accordance with members of the union.
 This is consistent with the behavior when converting between Avro and Parquet.

 It also supports reading the following Avro [logical types](https://avro.apache.org/docs/1.8.2/spec.html#Logical+Types):